vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 148
 9.3 Possible Trajectories
 Launching from the data used to generate Figure 9.3, we can now play a few games to understand what our future might hold in terms of total CO2 rise and corresponding AT increases by the year 2100 under various contrived scenarios.[^32]
-First, let's imagine that we suddenly arrest the upward climb charac- teristic of fossil-fuel usage to date33 and maintain present-day levels of fossil fuel use from now until 2100.
-Figure 9.11 shows what hap- pens.
+First, let's imagine that we suddenly arrest the upward climb characteristic of fossil-fuel usage to date33 and maintain present-day levels of fossil fuel use from now until 2100.
+Figure 9.11 shows what happens.
 The total added CO2 rises to 2.75 times the current excess, to 339 ppm, 34 above pre-industrial levels.
 The associated radiative forcing would be 4.25 $W/m^2$ and result in a 3.4°C temperature increase.
 Table 9.5 summarizes this scenario and the three to follow.
 200
 1.50
 2100: 2.6 ppmv/yr
 180
 Total: 339 ppmy

 [^32]: None of the scenarios we will fabricate are realistic, exactly, but help us establish boundaries of possible outcomes.
-Mathe- matical models need not capture all the nuances to still be useful guides to under- standing.
+Mathematical models need not capture all the nuances to still be useful guides to understanding.

 [^33]:... reflected in the left-hand panel of Figure 9.3

 [^34]: ... resulting in about 620 ppmy; up 339 ppm, from the pre-industrial 280 ppmv
-Verify yourself following a proce- dure like Example 9.2.1 as good practice.
+Verify yourself following a procedure like Example 9.2.1 as good practice.
 CO2 ppmy annual contribution
 1.25
 coal